 What is Content Marketing?

-Content marketing is the process of promoting topical and valuable content as a means of engaging a target audience and converting them into customers.
-There are countless channels through which to distribute content including blogs, emails, social media, and websites.
+Content marketing refers to creating and distributing topical and valuable content to engage a target audience and convert them into customers.
+There are countless channels to distribute roofing content, including blogs, emails, social media, and websites.

-Any roofing company who ranks in the Top 3 of Google more than likely markets content in some fashion.
-Google grades results in a large part based on trust which is something that can only be established through consistent web visibility.
-Distributing content on platforms like Google My Business, Facebook, and your website’s blog all help earn the trust of Big G.
+Any roofing company that ranks in the Top 3 of Google markets content in some fashion.
+Google grades websites, in large part, based on trust, which roofers establish through consistent quality content.

 Content Marketing is Here to Stay